 About the Fish Hook Summit, 2021

-The 10th Kahungunu Fish Hook Summit that will take place on Thursday 20 May 2021 at the Napier Conferences & Events Centre, Marine Parade, Napier.
-This time last year, the event was deferred due to COVID-19, but we are full steam ahead with plans for this annual event.
+The 10th Kahungunu Fish Hook Summit took place on Thursday 20 May 2021 at the Napier Conferences & Events Centre, Marine Parade, Napier.
+This time last year, the event was deferred due to COVID-19, but did it, we held the 10th Fish Hook Summit.

 “When we look at our lakes, rivers, streams, estuaries, foreshore and sea we see degradation, depletion and conflict.
 More than a century of management by government agencies has delivered these results, despite the best efforts of whānau, hapū and iwi.
 We must adopt new ways of doing things if we are going to change the direction these taonga are headed in” - Te Roopū Whakamana